-Frequently Asked Questions on Emergency Order 16, Emergency Order 20 and Related Orders
+Frequently Asked Questions on Emergency Order 16 and Related Orders

 Governor Tony Evers and Wisconsin Department of Health Services Secretary-designee Andrea Palm issued Emergency Order 16 on March 27, 2020, to better position Wisconsin to respond to the COVID-19 public health emergency.
 The order enables Wisconsin to expand its healthcare workforce more quickly and will give health systems greater flexibility to assign providers to areas with greatest need.
 The order covers a variety of topics across several professions, and it references several administrative rules.
-On April 3 Governor Evers and Secretary-designee Palm issued Emergency Order 20, which updated some provisions of EO 16.

-The Wisconsin Pharmacy Examining Board also issued three orders in response to the public health emergency.
+The Wisconsin Pharmacy Examining Board also issued two orders in response to the public health emergency.
 One, issued on March 17, 2020, is designed to allow pharmacists to exercise their professional judgment on whether to re-use personal protective equipment (PPE).
-The second, issued on March 25, 2020, allows pharmacists to dispense outside of licensed pharmacies in the event they need to dispense in mobile clinics, mobile hospitals or other similar facilities that do not have a pharmacy license.
-The third order enables wholesale distributers to source drugs from out of state in certain circumstances to avoid supply chain disruptions during the COVID-19 crisis.
+The other, issued on March 25, 2020, allows pharmacists to dispense outside of licensed pharmacies in the event they need to dispense in mobile clinics, mobile hospitals or other similar facilities that do not have a pharmacy license.